1: You must be 18 years old or older

 It’s not surprising that Canadian citizenship is in high demand.
-The country offers quality and free healthcare, free education up until high school, top colleges and universities, a family-friendly environment, cultural diversity, and of course Prime Minister Justin Trudeau just to name a few perks.
+The country offers quality and free healthcare, free education up until high school, top colleges and universities, a family-friendly environment, cultural diversity, and of course the country is filled with opportunities for all individuals seeking to settle down there.

-Here, in a nutshell, we will discuss the steps to becoming a Canadian citizen for Americans and the rest of the world.
+Here we will discuss the steps to becoming a Canadian citizen.
 Becoming a citizen isn’t as simple as some may think, but most would say it’s worth it.

 # 1: You must be 18 years old or older

 If you’re not 18, you would need one of your parents (or legal guardians) to fill out your application for you.
 Your parent must also either already have citizenship or be applying for citizenship at the same time as you if you’re not of legal age in Canada.